robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

 - Architect and Tech Lead on **E-Star**, which was RBS’s investment bank implementation of **Basel II** - a critical project with drop-dead timelines.
 - When the project manager left, I assumed this role too and delivered E-Star over it’s 3 releases.
 - E-Star used **Java, Spring, Sybase, JMS and Hibernate**, and it was here I started building functional tests using Excel.
-This technique  was then adopted across future projects in Risk.
-(In fact, this is broadly the approach used in my open-source [Concordion Excel Extension](https://github.com/concordion/concordion-excel-extension).)
+This technique  was then adopted across further projects in Risk.
 - With E-Star, we introduced new software build techniques to Risk:  **Maven, Cruise Control** and **automated functional testing** and **JUnit**
 - I was made a member of Royal Bank of Scotland’s talent programme.